LEMONGRASS ESSENTIAL OIL: BENEFITS AND USES FOR HAIR, SKIN, AND JOINTS

 Lemongrass Essential Oil is derived from the steam distillation of the fresh or partly dried Lemongrass leaves.
 After distillation, the oil ranges in color from yellow to amber and exudes a fresh, sweet, grassy and citrus-like aroma.

-The uses for Lemongrass Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
+The uses of Lemongrass Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
+While Lemongrass Oil can be used on its own, it also acts as a refreshing and beautifying ingredient in personal care formulations.
 Its many forms include oils, gels, lotions, soaps, shampoos, sprays, and candle making.

-Diluted with a carrier oil and used topically, Lemongrass Oil relieves muscle aches and body pains including headaches and discomforts associated with arthritis.
-It tones and purifies the skin while its anti-inflammatory properties relieve redness, itching, and swelling.
+Diluted with a carrier oil and used topically, Lemongrass Oil is beneficial in relieving muscle aches and body pains including headaches and discomforts associated with arthritis.
+When used as part of a natural skin care regimen, Lemongrass tones and purifies while its anti-inflammatory properties relieve redness, itching, and swelling.
 Due to its antiseptic and astringent activities, Lemongrass Oil makes an excellent addition to cosmetics that are meant to help achieve glowing and evenly toned skin.
-As a toner, it cleanses pores and strengthens skin tissues.
+As a toner, Lemongrass is good for cleansing pores and strengthening skin tissues.
 Blending Lemongrass Oil into shampoo and body washes and rubbing it into the scalp and body may strengthen hair, stimulate its growth, and relieve itchiness and irritation on the scalp and skin.

 A GUIDE TO LEMONGRASS OIL VARIETIES & THEIR BENEFITS